Isolated Incidents or a Pattern of Behaviors?

 Review Your Patterns in Typical Life Situations

-Most of the major life concerns fall into these ten categories.
+Most of the significant life concerns fall into these ten categories.
 Do you sabotage these goals with self-defeating patterns?

 - When you start noticing the patterns, decide if you like your usual results.
 If you do, then there is no reason to change the pattern.